JMU-Wearable-Computing/haptic-glove/README.md

 The message `'E',100,43,55,1,123,34,99,2` will cause motor one to activate using haptic effect # 100, motor two to activate using haptic effect # 43, and so on.
 Passing the message `'E',0,-1,100.7,9999,0,0,0,0` afterwards will stop motors 1, 5, 6, 7, and 8.
 Motor 2 will remain activated with the same haptic effect as before (# 43), motor 3 will activate using haptic effect # 100, and motor 4 will activate using haptic effect # 123.

 #### Acceleration Messages
-For messages of type 'A', numbers are not required.
-They may be included, but will not be used by the Arduino.
-This message returns the acceleration data at that instant and sends it to the client.
+For messages of type 'A', numbers are used to toggle the continuous collection of acceleration data.
+Only one number should be passed.
+Passing the number zero will halt data collection, while any other number will resume data collection.
+For simplicity's sake, it is recommended to only use the number one to resume data collection.
+Once started, data will be continuously returned and sent to the client until another acceleration message is recieved that instructs the system to halt data collection.

 ##### Example
+The message `'A',1` will cause continuous acceleration data collection and sending to start.
+The message `'A',0` will halt all acceleration data collection and sending.
-As long as the variable `debug` is set to `true`, the following is the Serial ouput of an acceleration message. `outMsg` is the object that is sent to the TCP client.
+As long as the variable `debug` is set to `true`, the following is the Serial ouput of the acceleration message `'A',1`. `outMsg` is the object that is sent to the TCP client.

 <img src = "Images/Tutorial Photos/Message Examples/Example Acceleration Message.png" />